Feshbach Resonances in Exciton-Charge-Carrier Scattering in Semiconductor Bilayers

 The second type of resonance couples long-lived interlayer excitons and electrons.
 It has the characteristics of a narrow resonance and requires fine-tuning of the external electric field representing the control parameter of the Feshbach resonances in TMD heterostructures.
 This novel type of resonance allows the realization of long-lived exciton-electron mixtures at strong-coupling, and thus enables a new approach to explore the phase-diagram of Bose-Fermi mixtures in regimes that have so far been out of reach in cold atomic systems due to their chemical instability \cite{Duda2023}.

 \textbf{\textit{Setup and model.---}} We consider a bilayer system where two electrons in one layer interact with a hole that can tunnel in between the layers~(cf.~\cref{fig:model}).
-The layers are separated by a single sheet of hexagonal boron nitride (hBN) of thickness $d$.
+The layers are separated by a single sheet of hexagonal boron nitride (hBN) of thickness $0.33\,$nm \cite{Zhang2017} resulting in a spacing of $d=1.03\,$nm of the central planes of two MoSe${}_2$ layers of thickness $0.7\,$nm \cite{Borodin2018}.
 The layers define a pseudospin degree of freedom: akin to a cold atom system, the interactions between particles depend on this pseudospin, which in the TMD setting are coupled through tunneling.
 The system is subject to an external perpendicular electric field $\mathbf{E} = E_z \hat{ \mathbf e}_z$.
-This field allows to tune the energy difference $\Delta E = e E_z$ between the pseudospin states, analogous to magnetic fields employed to realize Feshbach resonances in cold atoms.
+This field allows to tune the energy difference $\Delta E = e E_z d$ between the pseudospin states, analogous to magnetic fields employed to realize Feshbach resonances in cold atoms.
 In an effective mass approach the corresponding Hamiltonian reads